MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning: Methodology

-We denote the two populations $X$ and $Y$ to be the training set and the test set, respectively.
+We refer to $\Lambda$ as the Mahalanobis Distribution Alignment Score (MDAS), as it is built from Mahalanobis distances and measures how well the empirical training and test distributions are aligned in terms of their first two moments: small values indicate good alignment, while unusually large values signal distributional shift.
+Expanding (\ref{eqn:d}) and using the fact that $\left(n_X-1\right) / n_X \rightarrow 1$ and $\left(n_Y-1\right) / n_Y \rightarrow 1$ for large samples, we obtain the approximation that shows $\Lambda$ is a combination of Mahalanobis distance between centroids (as in Hotelling's $T^2$ \cite{hotelling1931generalization}) and a term measuring how each sample's covariance aligns with the pooled covariance (also see Prop.~\ref{prop3}):

+Since we are using a population-level average Mahalanobis distance, which is symmetric and naturally suited to the ``train vs test distributional similarity’’ idea, $\Lambda=0$ holds only in the degenerate case where every observation in both samples equals the common mean.
+In practice, $\Lambda \approx 0$ when the populations are very similar.

+Here, $\Lambda$ is the mean of all cross-Mahalanobis squared distances, symmetrized across $X$ and $Y$, under the assumption of a shared covariance (via $\Sigma_p$). $\Lambda$ differs when the two means differ (location shift), and/or the covariance structures differ (shape/scale shift).
 After quantifying the distance between the training set and the test set, the question remains whether a small distance between these samples is conclusive of a good train-test split, and if so, can we infer model robustness using it?
-To answer this question, we devise a hypothesis test which checks whether the training set and the test set follow a similar distribution or not.
+To answer this question, we devise a hypothesis test that checks whether the training set and the test set follow a similar distribution or not.
 In the next subsection, we formalize our strategy for hypothesis testing and provide a Monte Carlo simulation-based algorithm to implement the same.